ariejan/imdb/README.md

 in an IP ban to the IMDB website.

 _This gem is not endorsed or affiliated with IMDB, or IMDb.com, Inc._

+## Contributors

+This gem is created and maintained by [Ariejan de Vroom](https://ariejan.net), with help from lots of awesome [contributors](https://github.com/ariejan/imdb/graphs/contributors)

 ## License